Japanese History Digest

 The Asuka Period refers to the era from 592 to 710, during which the imperial capital was located in Asuka.

-The reign of Empress Suiko (593-628) marked the beginning of Japan's first female emperor.
-Together with Prince Shotoku (also known as Prince Umayado) and Soga no Umako, the reign of Empress Suiko saw the development of the national system, the promotion of Buddhism, and the strengthening of international relations.
-After Emperor Sushun was assassinated by Soga no Umako, Empress Suiko ascended to the throne and is said to have entrusted Prince Shotoku with national affairs as crown prince.
-However, it is believed that the trio of Empress Suiko, Prince Shotoku, and Soga no Umako actually held central positions in the government.
+The reign of Empress Suiko (592-628) marked the enthronement of the first female emperor in Japanese history.
+Together with Prince Shotoku (Umayado no Prince) and Soga no Umako, the reign of Empress Suiko saw the development of the national system, the promotion of Buddhism, and the strengthening of foreign relations.
+After Emperor Sushun was assassinated by Soga no Umako, Empress Suiko ascended to the throne and reportedly entrusted Prince Shotoku with national affairs as crown prince.
+However, it is believed that the trio of Empress Suiko, Prince Shotoku, and Soga no Umako actually held central roles in the government.

-In domestic affairs, the Twelve Ranks of Captivity system was established in 603, and the Seventeen-Article Constitution was enacted in 604.
-While these were aimed at the upper class within the framework of the clan and surname system, they also promoted the idea of valuing individual talent and hard work rather than just family background, and are understood to have outlined a new governing order centered on the emperor.
+In terms of domestic affairs, the Twelve Ranks of Captivity system was established in 603, and the Seventeen-Article Constitution was reportedly enacted in 604.
+While these were aimed at the upper class of powerful clans within the framework of the clan and surname system, they also promoted the idea of valuing individual talent and hard work rather than just family background, and by outlining the code of conduct for officials and principles of governance, they are understood to have outlined a vision for a new governing order centered on the emperor.
 These are seen as early stages of a shift from clan-centered rule to a centralized national system centered on the emperor.

 During the reign of Emperor Jomei (629-641)

-The reign of Emperor Jomei (629-641) began after the end of the imperial succession negotiations following the death of Empress Suiko.
-After her death, the two most likely successors were Emperor Bidatsu's grandson, Prince Tamura (later Emperor Jomei), and Prince Yamashiro no Oe, the son of Prince Shotoku.
-Opinions were divided among ministers, but Prince Tamura, with strong support from Soga no Emishi, ascended to the throne as the 34th emperor.
-Sakaibe no Marise, who supported Prince Yamashiro no Oe, is said to have been killed by the Emishi.
-This conflict resulted in the establishment of the Jomei government.
+The reign of Emperor Jomei (629-641) began after the death of Empress Suiko (628), following the adjustments made to the imperial succession.
+Following her death, the most likely successors were Emperor Bidatsu's grandson, Prince Tamura (later Emperor Jomei), and Prince Yamashiro no Oe, the son of Prince Shotoku.
+Opinions were divided among ministers, but Prince Tamura, who enjoyed strong support from Soga no Emishi, ascended to the throne as the 34th emperor in 629.
+Sakaibe no Marise, who supported Prince Yamashiro no Oe, was pursued by the Emishi and committed suicide.
+It is said that this conflict resulted in the establishment of the Jomei government.

-The power of the Soga clan grew even stronger during Emperor Jomei's reign, and it is believed that Soga no Emishi held real political power.
-Therefore, while the emperor's own policies are not particularly clear from historical documents, national affairs were run by powerful clans, primarily the Soga clan.
-As the situation in East Asia became increasingly tense with the establishment of the Tang Dynasty, Emperor Jomei dispatched the first Japanese envoy to Tang China in 630, marking the beginning of full-scale exchanges with the Tang Dynasty thereafter.
+The power of the Soga clan grew even stronger during Emperor Jomei's reign, and actual political management appears to have been carried out by powerful clans led by Soga no Emishi.
+While historical documents do not clearly state the Emperor's own policies, it is certain that real power in running the nation was concentrated in the hands of the Soga clan.
+Amidst the dramatic upheaval in East Asia following the founding of the Tang Dynasty in 618, Emperor Jomei dispatched Japan's first envoy to Tang China in 630, achieving a diplomatic shift from Sui to Tang.
+This marked the beginning of full-scale exchanges with the Tang Dynasty thereafter.

-Emperor Jomei took Princess Takara (later known as Empress Kogyoku and Empress Saimei) as his empress, and gave birth to princes who would have a great influence on future generations, such as Prince Nakano Oe (Emperor Tenji) and Prince Oama (Emperor Tenmu).
-In 641, Emperor Jomei passed away at the Baekje Palace, and Princess Takara succeeded him as Empress Kogyoku.
+Emperor Jomei took Princess Takara (later known as Empress Kogyoku and Empress Saimei) as his Empress, and gave birth to Prince Nakano Oe (later known as Emperor Tenji) and Prince Oama (later known as Emperor Tenmu).
+In 641, Emperor Jomei passed away at the Baekje Palace, and Princess Takara succeeded him as Empress Kogyoku, continuing the reign to the next generation.

 During the reign of Emperor Kogyoku (642-645)